tianyi-gu/archivebot/README.md

 4. Generate embeddings for the chunks
 5. Load a language model
 6. Chat with the system to query the archived materials

-This project aims to develop an AI-powered retrieval-augmented generation (RAG) system that  enables intuitive, conversational access to archived materials from the Oliver Wendell Holmes  library.
-This would be available to students, librarians, faculty, and any others who are curious about  engaging with the school's history in an accessible manner.
-This project will enable users to leverage  natural language search, in order for users to be able to retrieve summaries and context-rich  information from historical documents.

 Developed in the Computer Science 600 Research and Development Class at Phillips Academy.